By Capt. Huy / V-Isea Vietnam Co., Ltd - Steer Your Dream

 6. Inadequate lighting.

-due to slips, trips, and falls.
+7. Personal injury due to slips, trips, and falls.

 Because of zero ventilation, these enclosed places generate and store toxic gases which are either produced from chemicals stored in the place or leakage from pipelines.
 If a person enters such a place without taking precautions, he or she may suffer unconsciousness and sometimes even death.